Daniel-Schell-29/AVR-Assembler-Blinker-Arduino/README.md

 # Arduino-LED-blink-pattern-assembly-
 This project implements a simple LED-sequence on an Arduino Uno R3 using the AVR-Assembler Language.
-My goal was to get a deeper understanding of the internal workings of the Processor without the assistence of modern libarys or languages.
+My goal was to get a deeper understanding of the internal workings of the Processor without the assistance of modern libaries or languages.

-**Functions**
-- LED connected to digital PIN 12 gets turned on and off in a pre-determined pattern between 250 ms and 2 s with 250 ms increments
-- Self coded **delay** function with minimal overhead.
-Mathematically the difference should be less than 0.05% (based on instruction cycle counting)
-- The pattern starts with 1s on and 1s off then both the time off and on going up 250ms until it reaches 2s and going back down in steps in 250ms until the time on and off are both 250ms.
-Then it resets and starts at 1s again.

-**Used Hardware**
+## What It Does

+The LED follows a dynamic pattern that gradually changes timing:
+- Starts blinking at 1 second ON / 1 second OFF
+- Gradually increases to 2 seconds ON / 2 seconds OFF (in 250ms steps)
+- Then decreases back down to 250ms ON / 250ms OFF
+- Resets and repeats

+##Implementation
+- The main logic is written in AVR Assembly(main.S), with a minimal C++ wrapper(Arduino_IDEstarter.ino) to upload it with the Arduino IDE

+**To run this project:**
+1. Open the [.ino script in /code](code/Arduino_IDEstarter.ino) and the [Assembly script in /code](code/main.S) in the Arduino IDE (as one project)
+2. Upload it to the Arduino Uno R3

+**Assembly highlights:**
+- Direct port manipulation (DDRB, PORTB registers)
+- Custom nested-loop delay function optimized for 16MHz clock
+- State machine for counting up/down through timing intervals
+- Disabled interrupts for timing precision

+##Used Hardware
 - Arduino Uno R3
 - 1xLED
 - 1x 220Ω Pull-down resistor

-**Setup**
+##Setup
-Heres the setup of the electircal circuit and a demo of the blinking sequence:
+Heres the setup of the electrical circuit and a demo of the Blinking sequence:
 - ![Setup Photo](media/setup_photo.jpg)
 -  ![Binking sequence demo video](media/blink_demo.mp4)